 Anywhere you like, any time

 When was the last time you sat down and read a good book?
 Fall is the time, when you can read outdoors in the sun, or in a cozy lounge with a brandy at your elbow.
 Pop into the Whistler Public Library or Armchair Books for the latest good reads.
 The Whistler Writers Festival also has events for readers – check it out!

 Whistler Village, Anytime You Like

-Linking Whistler’s arts and culture venues, public art, green spaces and village in an easily strollable path, the Whistler Cultural Connector is a magical mini-journey waiting to be discovered at your leisure.
+Linking Whistler’s arts and culture venues, public art, green spaces and village in an easily strollable path, the Whistler Cultural Connector is a magical mini-journey waiting to be discovered at your leisure – check out the photos in our guide here.
 There’s so much to see, you might want to split this into sections so you can take each venue in your own time.

 10. Discover hidden works of art

 Anytime, Whistler’s Shops, Village and Valley Trail